lucasheim/Angular_Code-School/Angular - CodeSchool/README.md

 ```
 ####NG-HIDE

 Yeap, exactly the opposite of the above.

 ####NG-REPEAT

 This is a very useful one, so we can show several items from an array.

 So, we have:
 Controller: store
 Property: products

+The code says:
-	The code says, use the StoreController (alias = store)
+1. use the StoreController (alias = store)
-					repeat each item on the products array, from the controller store as product(alias)
+2. repeat each item on the products array, from the controller store as product(alias)

 ```html
 <div ng-controller = "StoreController as store">